isavoj/GaussianSpaceCharge/README.md

 # GaussianSpaceCharge

-This repository contains the implementation of an Analytic Space-Charge Model for Gaussian Beams with cross-plane coupling, based on the research paper by M. Holz and V. Ziemann ([link to the paper](https://uu.diva-portal.org/smash/get/diva2:1160961/FULLTEXT01.pdf)).
+This repository contains the implementation, with some bugs,  of an Analytic Space-Charge Model for Gaussian Beams with cross-plane coupling, based on the research paper by M. Holz and V. Ziemann ([link to the paper](https://uu.diva-portal.org/smash/get/diva2:1160961/FULLTEXT01.pdf)).

 ## Installation